twitchyliquid64/pushtart/README.md

 #### DNSServ

 When enabled, DNSServ provides a simple DNS server.
-Records can be managed via commands, or be automatically added by a tart (see documentation about tartconfig.json).
+Records can be managed via commands, or be automatically added by a tart (see documentation about the tartconfig file).

 To enable DNSServ: `./pushtart extension --extension DNSServ --operation enable`